Watherum/Graphic-Generator/README.md

 # Graphic Generator

 Batch image generator for Rivals 2 esports — creates YouTube thumbnails, Top 8 bracket graphics, and results posts for weekly events.
 Originally based on work by CR_Jetstream; now primarily focused on Rivals 2.
-Ultimate and Melee generators are also included.
+Ultimate and Melee generators are also included and share the same Qt GUI and feature set.

 ## Requirements